AlfinIndrawan/AlfinIndrawan/README.md

  </div>

 <p>
  note: Wakatime is very accurate coding x languange in 8 hours doesnt mean you will get 8 hours since you will swap browser and other things. it will count when you really coding

- note: due to xcode lower version has been disabled in macos ventura i can no longer track my time in my work device so all stats you see only available on my personal device mainly for learning. (wakatime cant be configured in xcode 14 and later because it no longer load plugin)
+  note: due to xcode lower version has been disabled in macos ventura i can <strong>no longer track my time in my work device</strong> so all stats you see only available on my personal device mainly for learning. (wakatime cant be configured in xcode 14 and later because it no longer load plugin)

 ---